The Big Picture of Stars

 the more massive a star, the greater the gravitational compression in the core.

-From this increased compression comes increased temperature.
+From this increased compression comes increased pressure and temperature.
 Increased temperature

 energizes atomic particles in the core of stars to higher energy levels and